WholesumNet/sovr/README.md

 # Sovr
 ## Introduction
 Sovr integrates the Golem network's compute prowess into the FairOS-DFS and the Swarm network's storage facilities.
 The whole idea revolves around the concept of compute pods.
-A compute pod is simply a dset of files that defines how a Golem task should run, what are the inputs, outputs, and finally where the logs are going to be held.
+A compute pod is simply a set of files that define how a Golem task should run, what are the inputs, outputs, and finally where the logs are going to be held.
 All these files are finally stored in decentralized storage of the DFS and Swarm.
 The tool that is in charge of persisting, sharing, and running compute pods is the Sovr CLI.
 A compute pod is a directory structure containing a `recipe` file.
 This recipe described in a JSON file and determines the various properties of a compute pod.
 Here's a sample recipe file:
 <pre>
 "recipe.json":